🔑 Key Copywriting Statistics:

-You’ll agree with me that, Copywriting is a huge part of online business – in fact, copywriters are responsible for writing over 50% of all copy on the internet.
+You’ll agree with me that, Copywriting is a huge part of online business – in fact, copywriters are responsible for writing over 70% of all copy on the internet.

 Copywriting can be an intimidating field to enter.

 1. Only 8 of 10 readers read headlines

 Despite your sweat, while writing your page copy, 8 out of 10 people will stop reading the headline.
 This means only 2 out of 10 people will read beyond your headline.

 Your headline is one of the most critical aspects of your copy.
 Therefore, it needs to provide a hint of benefits and pique the reader’s curiosity.